The Law Behind Baldwin's Tragedy - October 25th, Hour 2

 The worst case scenario, legal experts, for example, are suggesting that Baldwin could face an involuntary manslaughter charge if he found if it's found to be reckless in the terms of handling of the weapon.

-And former crew mum members said that prompted a complaint to supervisors about the safety practices on the set.
+And former crew members said that prompted a complaint to supervisors about the safety practices on the set.

-And then the crew members actually decided to walk out because they felt it was a safe working conditions.
+And then the crew members actually decided to walk out because they felt it was safe working conditions.

-It's apparently a low budget film.
+It's apparently a low-budget film.

-The 911 calls came in, and here's two of them.
+The 911 calls came in and here's two of them.

-We need helping media like so was it loaded with a real bullet or one.
+So was it loaded with a real bullet or one?

 I cannot tell you that.